 Alternatively, if all you want is simplicity and precision substitute the front sight of your device with something thinner.
 This will give you the freedom to easily view your target even from extended ranges.
 Consider purchasing a sight by KNS Precision, they have an exquisite modification that makes them simple and effective in the precise shooting.

 On the other hand, if you are going beyond 1000 yards, you require something complicated.
 Something with a specialized aperture and diopter.
 For example, Phoenix Precision top mount sights are incredibly detailed and extremely precise.
-However, such iron sights are not good for everyday use, they are specially designed for the extremely precise rifles.
-Generally, they have 30 inches barrel so as to support long sight radius.
+However, such iron sights are not good for everyday use, they are specially designed for extremely precise rifles.
+Generally, they have 30 inches barrel so as to support a long sight radius.

 Like any other optic, the effectiveness of your iron sight will depend on the base you mount them on.
 An iron sight will be more effective if mounted tightly on your rifle.
 If you are using the detailed sights for 1000 yards shooting get an experienced gunsmith to install both the sight and the sight base.